Maria Pappas is Treasurer of Cook County, Illinois, a post she has held since 1998. She was elected to a sixth four-year term in November of 2018.

 - Established an online system for mortgage companies and banks (third-party agents) to pay in bulk via wire payments.

-- Created outreach materials in English and 23 other languages.
+- Created outreach materials in English and 27 other languages.

 Pappas is especially proud of the Debt Disclosure Ordinance (DDO), an unprecedented step for transparency in government.
 The DDO came out of questions she encountered from taxpayers about rising taxes.
-Recognizing that taxpayers needed to actually see how much of their taxes were going to which local governments (taxing districts), Pappas oversaw design of a system that shows how much each taxing district is billing taxpayers and how much each taxing district owes in debt for pensions, operations and other costs.
+Recognizing that taxpayers needed to actually see how much of their taxes were going to which local governments (taxing districts), Pappas oversaw design of a system that shows how much each taxing district is billing taxpayers and how much it owes in debt for pensions, operations and other costs.
 The information is on both her website and on property tax bills mailed to taxpayers.
 Pappas urges citizens to use the information to monitor local-government spending.